tim-kos/frey/README.md

 Frey has some opinionated and magical parts, but less so than Otto.

 You can define all of this in a single `Freyfile`.
-A Frefile is a recipe written in [TOML](https://github.com/toml-lang/toml).
+A Freyfile is a project written in [TOML](https://github.com/toml-lang/toml).

 Alternatively you can point Frey to your existing Terraform `.tf` and Ansible `.yml` for creating web infrastructure.